Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 . . . you were without Christ, being aliens from the commonwealth of Israel and strangers (like Ruth the Moabitess) from the covenants of promise, having no hope and without God in the world.

 — Ephesians 2:12

-Naomi describes this newly discovered prospect in terms of finding "rest" for Ruth via a relationship with Boaz, just as our rest is found via a relationship with Jesus.
+Naomi describes this newly discovered prospect as finding "rest" for Ruth via a relationship with Boaz, just as our rest is found via a relationship with Jesus.

 There remains therefore a rest for the people of God.